Cambodia–Laos–Vietnam Development Triangle Area: History

 On 20 October 1999, the three prime ministers Hun Sen (Cambodia), Sisavath Keobounphanh (Laos) and Phan Văn Khải (Vietnam) held the first unofficial summit in Vientiane and reached an agreement on building a "Development Triangle".

 After the third unofficial summit on 20–21 July 2004 in Siem Reap, the three prime ministers Hun Sen, Bounnhang Vorachit and Phan Văn Khải met at Vientiane and declared the establishment of the CLV-DTA.
-Originally, the development triangle covered 10 border provinces: Mondulkiri, Ratanakiri and Stung Treng of Cambodia, Attapeu, Salavan and Sekong of Laos and Đắk Lắk, Đăk Nông, Gia Lai and Kon Tum of Vietnam.
+Originally, the development triangle covered 10 border provinces: Mondulkiri, Ratanakiri and Stung Treng of Cambodia, Attapeu, Salavan and Sekong of Laos and Đắk Lắk, Đắk Nông, Gia Lai and Kon Tum of Vietnam.

 At the fourth official summit in Da Lat on 4–5 December 2006, the three prime ministers decided to establish the Joint Coordination Committee (JCC) for the CLV-DTA.

 At the fourth JCC meeting held in Đắk Lắk on 21–22 December 2009, the three countries agreed to include three more provinces: Kratié of Cambodia, Champasak of Laos and Bình Phước of Vietnam, adding up to a total of 13 border provinces.

-On 21 September 2024, the Cambodian government announced its withdrawal from the Cambodia-Laos-Vietnam Development Triangle Area.
-The decision is seen as a strategic move by the Cambodian government to address national concerns and counter narratives that have caused unrest.
+In August 2024, Cambodians in countries including South Korea, Japan, France, Canada, Australia and the US held protests against this deal and demanded that the government withdraw.
+Initially, the government reacted strongly and, authorities arrested nearly 100 people who organized or supported public protests against the CLV-DTA, charging several with plotting against the state within Cambodia.
+However, on 21 September 2024, the Cambodian government announced its withdrawal from the Cambodia-Laos-Vietnam Development Triangle Area.
+The decision is seen as a strategic move by the Cambodian government to address national concerns, as various groups in the country alleged that Hun Manet’s government had “ceded 4 provinces” to foreign countries, leading to narratives that have caused unrest.
+Many observers have noted that this development could be seen as a move on Cambodia’s part to reduce reliance on Vietnam, and to enhance cooperation with China, exemplified by the construction of the Funan Techo Canal.

-The 9th summit of the Cambodia–Laos–Vietnam Development Triangle Area (CLV 9) is slated to take place in Siem Reap on November 23 and 24, 2024.